“A gripping tale of secrets and self-discovery.” —People

 Two years later, police found a boy abandoned outside a variety store in New Jersey.
 The FBI tracked down Dora Fronczak, the kidnapped infant’s mother, and she identified the abandoned boy as her son.
 The family spent the next fifty years believing they were whole again—but Paul was always unsure about his true identity.

-Then, four years ago—spurred on by the birth of his first child, Emma Faith—Paul took a DNA test.
+Then, five years ago—spurred on by the birth of his first child, Emma Faith—Paul took a DNA test.
 The test revealed definitively that he was not Paul Fronczak.
 From that moment on, Paul has been on a tireless mission to find the man whose life he’s been living—and to discover who abandoned him, and why.

 This is the story of Paul’s heart-wrenching and tortuous journey to solve both mysteries and finally learn the truth about his identity.